Primary Navigation Mobile

 Turning quickly into a corner, the Scala demonstrates impressive stability and little body roll (where the body of the car leans around corners), while outright traction levels are high.
 The steering is fairly light and direct but doesn’t provide much in the way of communication, yet the flipside is that it’s easy to manoeuvre the car around at low speeds.

 It’s worth mentioning that you can spec the Scala with optional Sport Chassis Control – standard on the Monte Carlo – that lowers the suspension and adds the ability to switch between Normal and Sport damper modes.
-So far, we’ve only driven models with Sport Chassis Control fitted and the suspension is noticeably firmer when when the car is switched into the sportier setting.
+Sport Chassis Control is available and the suspension is noticeably firmer when the car is switched into the sportier setting.
 However, it fails to yield an improvement in handling and simply worsens the ride – so we reckon it’s best sticking with the standard suspension.